LYNXBYTE-GAMES/EasyGamePort/README.md

 1. Clone the repository into your `Plugins` folder.
 2. Enable EasyGamePort in **Edit → Plugins**.
 3. Restart the engine.
-4. Open the EasyGamePort panel and select your target platform.
+4. Open the EasyGamePort panel and select your target platform and follow the AI-guided instructions.

 ---